Two signs of a Schwinger term in a commutator of fermionic currents: Abelian Current Algebra

-The same considerations leading to \eqref{A} should be applicable to bosons also, as one can verify quite easily, because bosons and fermions are equivalent in two dimensions.
-But we cannot define a completely filled state for bosons.
-So we should fermionize them to realize equations like \eqref{aa}.
-The last equation is reminiscent of the GNS construction \cite{22} and Tomonaga states \cite{23} and is in conformity with the observations made by the authors of \cite{12,16,17,18}.
+It is true for integral modes also.
+The last equation is reminiscent of the GNS construction \cite{gel} and Tomonaga states \cite{tomo} and is in conformity with the observations made by the authors of \cite{stone,isler,vladimir,adam2}.

-Though the Schwinger term changes sign, calculation of the leading short-distance singularities in the OPE of two generators by taking expectation values wrt either of the states $\ket{0}$ and $\ket{1}$ yield the same result and is a characteristic of the theory and the algebra.
-This is evident from the equation
+Though the Schwinger term changes sign, calculation of the leading short-distance singularities in the OPE of two generators by taking expectation values in either of the states $\ket{0}$ and $\ket{1}$ yield the same result:

 where k is positive.